-- Implement a drought surcharge design as follows: Reduce ET Factors from 40% to 0% which will eliminate outdoor water budgets for all customers putting them into Tier 3 rates for water usage for any outdoor water use.
-Reduce conservation threshold to 15,000 gallons, increase Tier 3 rate by 10%, and increase surcharge by 10%. - Eliminate all turf irrigation on Town parks and open spaces unless necessary for emergency response or operations.
+■ Implement a drought surcharge design as follows: Eliminate outdoor water budgets for all customers putting them into Tier 3 rates for water usage for any outdoor water use.
+Reduce conservation surcharge to 15,000 gallons, increase Tier 3 rate by 10%, and increase surcharge by 10%.

+- Eliminate all turf irrigation on Town parks and open spaces unless necessary for emergency response or operations.
 Limited irrigation of trees with a hand-held hose or non-spray device may be allowed to help ensure survival. - Washing of Town-owned vehicles will be prohibited. - Hydrant washing and flushing will be prohibited unless necessary for public safety reasons.